wormholer/KAP-manual/en/molap/streaming_cube.en.md

 Please note the API endpoint is different from a normal cube (this URL end with “build2”).

-Here 0 means from the last position, and 9223372036854775807 (Long.MAX_VALUE) means to the end position on Kafka topic.
+Here **0** means from the last position, and 9223372036854775807 (Long.MAX_VALUE) means at the end position on Kafka topic.
 If it is the first time to build (no previous segment), Kylin will seek to beginning of the topics as the start position.

-In the “Monitor” page, a new job is generated; Wait it 100% finished.
+In the “Monitor” page, a new job is generated.
+Wait it 100% finished.